realkiwitae/Galaga/Notes.md

 # TASKS
 2. Rules:
     1. Win: (you may choose one) achieve N score or kill  M enemies.
 WIP
-4. Gameplay:
-    3. Enemies fly in groups into a formation near the top of the screen, then begin flying down toward the player, firing bullets.
-WIP
 5. Bonus:
     1. Enemies may drop item, Player's ship can equip it to enhance gun, such as multi-bullets in one shot, or faster shooting.
 TODO